Building Emergency Coordinators

 - If possible, assist Emergency Response Personnel in locating necessary areas in building to mitigate the problem.

 - Account for the employees designated in your area by meeting building occupants at the assembly area, taking a head count, and when necessary implementing theCommunication Plan for re-entry.
 This includes advising building occupants regarding the situation when the Emergency Command Sector recommends it and notifying occupants when re-entry is permitted.

 - In some cases, the Emergency Coordinator can advise Facilities Services/Physical Plant personnel in clean-up operations.

 - After an emergency, The Emergency Coordinator will often receive evacuation reports from evacuation monitors and report evacuation status to the Sector Commander.
 Emergency Coordinators and monitors should report as much information as possible to EHS Fire Safety in an effort to improve future evacuations in their building.

 These duties are also described in the online Annual Emergency Coordinator Training.

-If you are an Emergency Coordinator for your building or department, or if you are interested in becoming one, call Kitty Lynn at 919-962-5728 with Environment, Health and Safety.
+If you are an Emergency Coordinator for your building or department, or if you are interested in becoming one, call a fire safety professional at 919-962-5728 with Environment, Health and Safety.